SnBuenafe/ClimateSmart_SPFramework/README.md

 __"Approach" theme__ (`07_SpatPlan_WestPac_Runs_ApproachTheme.R`)

-Exploring different ways to incorporate climate layers into spatial planning:
+Exploring different ways to incorporate climate layers into conservation planning:

-1. "Feature" approach: treats climate layers as features (the same way as biodiversity features)
+1. "Feature" approach: protects climate-smart areas across the domain, regardless of whether they have any biodiversity value or not
-2. "Percentile" approach: retains only "climate-smart" areas of each of the biodiversity features
+2. "Percentile" approach: retains only climate-smart areas of each of the biodiversity features
-3. "Climate priority area" approach: locks in the most "climate-smart" areas of each of the biodiversity features and still protects the rest of the features' distributions
+3. "Climate priority area" approach: affords greater protection to high-value climate-smart areas of each of the biodiversity features and still protects the rest of the features' distributions
 4. "Penalty" approach: treats climate layers as linear penalties (e.g. penalizing selection of areas of high climate warming)

 ## Other runs